inQWIRE/SQIR/VOQC/benchmarks/README.md

 We use the versions of the benchmarks in our Arithmetic_and_Toffoli, PF, and QFT_and_Adders directories.
 These benchmarks were taken from the https://github.com/njross/optimizer and converted to OpenQASM using [PyZX](https://github.com/Quantomatic/pyzx)'s `from_quipper_file` function.

 We have made some modifications to the programs in Nam's directory.
 In particular, some programs in the QFT_and_Adders directory originally contained ancilla initialization and termination; PyZX removes these during conversion to OpenQASM.
-PyZX also converts z-axis rotation angles to the form 'x * pi'.
-We then round to the nearest multiple of pi/2^15 to convert rz gates into VOQC's rz15 gates.
+PyZX also converts z-axis rotation angles to the form 'x * pi' by rounding.
+For the PF benchmarks, we translate these rz gates to our rzq gates in the parser; for the QFT programs we have translated the rz gates to rzq gates in advance.
 Finally, the gf2^X family or circuits and csum_mux_9 have been lightly edited to remove additional H gates that caused inconsistencies in the original gate count.

 TODO:
 * Parse full OpenQASM programs (including initialization/measurement) and optimize only the unitary portions.
-* Improve accuracy of translation from original Nam benchmarks.
-In particular, we should reproduce their benchmarks using the exact intended angle rather than rounding from pre-generated programs.
+* Improve accuracy of translation of PF benchmarks.
+In particular, we should use the exact rational angle rather than rounding from floats.

 ## Running VOQC